SamadhanAdabal/Employees-Retention-Analysis-Report-/README.md

-this SQL file Provide to the Analysis some Important Study in Employees Retention Data.
+this SQL fileProvide to the Analysis some Important Study in Employees Retention Data.
 First Step in MYQSL is Importing or Loading Csv file's Succesefully first file Load :- load data infile "HR_1.csv" into table hr1 fields terminated by ','